-The increase in interest expense of \$0.2 million for the three months ended March 31, 2022 as compared to the same period of a year ago was mainly due to higher amortization of debt discount related to our new senior credit facility. (see "Liquidity and Capital Resources").
+The increase in interest expense of \$1.5 million for the six months ended June 30, 2022 as compared to the same period of a year ago was mainly due to the additional indebtedness resulting from the refinancing of our senior credit facility on March 23, 2022 (see "Liquidity and Capital Resources").
+Because our new senior credit facility allows us to pay "in kind" a portion of our monthly interest obligation, we expect our principal debt balance, along with the associated interest, to increase each reporting period for the foreseeable future.